-And as you saw from his X-Men print of the Mondo artists, he like to do stuff in his free time just for fun, so it’s not like I only do stuff if it’s a guaranteed payday or I only do my stuff I don’t mix with other artists, he was totally cool about it.
+And as you saw from his X-Men print of the Mondo artists, he likes to do stuff in his free time just for fun, so it’s not like I only do stuff if it’s a guaranteed payday or I only do my stuff I don’t mix with other artists, he was totally cool about it.
 He was like yeah, sure let’s do it.
-Hopefully come out for MondoCon.
-It will be the cross promotion.
+Hopefully, come out for MondoCon.
+It will be cross promotion.

 Are you flying out on Monday or Tuesday?

 Yeah, I’ll be there Tuesday.
 Also, you can tell your readers to look out for a large painting for outside the gallery.